Spirent/Velocity-assets/Tasks/Community/ti_resource_lifecycle_events/documentation/README.txt

-Project: Velocity Resource Lifecycle Events scripts (Create,Update and Delete)
+Project: Velocity Resource Lifecycle Event Scripts (Create, Update and Delete)
-Description: Scripts for use with Velocity resource triggers provided since release 9.2
+Description: Triggered automation scripts invoked on resource changes introduced in release 9.2
 Category: task
 Class: Community

-These scripts are an example implementation for the resource lifecycle event triggers introduced in Velocity 9.2  Each script will fetch resource information via the Velocity API (but excludes ports in this release) for the resource IDs provided by Velocity in the parameter "resourcesIds".
+These scripts are an example implementation for the resource lifecycle event triggers introduced in Velocity 9.2.
+Each script will fetch resource information via the Velocity API (but excludes ports in this release) for the resource IDs provided by Velocity in the parameter "resourcesIds".
 They then connect to a GitLab instance and project and commit new resources, modifications or deletions.
 The user needs to provide the appropriate connection information for a gitlab instance and project.

 In the event that these scripts are used on an existing inventory, as opposed to a new Velocity instance, the scripts handle the cases where files may or may not exist as expected.